-Cherwell's SAS Pinocchio Super II is a non-powered air sampler unit that tests the microbiological quality of both compressed air and gases.
+Both of Cherwell's SAS Super Pinocchio units are non-powered air samplers that test the microbiological quality of both compressed air and gases.

-Using the proven SAS method of viable air sampling, the Pinocchio collects air samples onto 55mm contact plates, or 90mm Petri dishes.
+Using the proven SAS method of viable air sampling, the Pinocchio air samplers collect air samples onto Contact plates, or 90mm Petri dishes.

 Air flow from the compressed supply is regulated through a flow meter before passing through a traditional SAS sampling head.

-The Pinocchio provides a controlled method for bioburden monitoring of compressed air and other gases and can be included in an environmental monitoring program.
+Both Pinocchio units provide a controlled method for bioburden monitoring of compressed air and other gases and can be included in an environmental monitoring program.

-It is ideal for use in manufacturing facilities where compressed air and gas monitoring is falling under increasing regulatory scrutiny.
+They are ideal for use in manufacturing facilities where compressed air monitoring is falling under increasing regulatory scrutiny.

 Typical requirements suggest 1,000 litres per air sample in high risk areas, such as: grade A filling lines, grade B clean rooms, operating theatres etc. As the criticality of the area reduces, the sample size can be reduced.
 The aim is to achieve a representative sample; so where higher counts would be expected, a smaller sample produces a more realistic number of cfu to count.

 SAS samplers were originally designed for Contact plates, however, a Petri dish option has been available for a number of years.
 It is really a personal choice, although this should be decided at time of purchase, as the sampler will be specifically configured for the plate type chosen.
 There are advantages for each version and we would be happy to discuss your specific needs.